fuellner/climate-dashboard/README.md

-# climate dashboard example written in python with plotly dash
+# Climate dashboard example written in python with plotly dash

 This repository contains a small plotly dash dashboard app for climate relevant data.